williamtyn/smoothies/README.md

 2. The form-submit-button now post the form to [formdump.codeinstitute.net](https://formdump.codeinstitute.net/) and with more time i had made a landing page within the site to thank the visitor for their contribution along with a button-link to redirect them back to the site.

 <h2 id="responsivness">Responsivness</h2>
-The responsive design was tested with [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/).
-And included Smartphones, Tablets and bigger screens.
+The responsive design was tested with <a href="https://developer.chrome.com/docs/devtools/" target="_blank" rel="noopener"></a>.
+The testing of responsivness included Smartphones, Tablets and bigger screens.
 Media Queries was added in CSS for screens with 900px width and below.

 <h2 id="technologies">Tecnhologies Used</h2>

 * [HTML5](https://www.w3.org/TR/2014/REC-html5-20141028/introduction.html)- Used for the content and structure of site
 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html) - Used for styling of site
 * [Google Fonts](https://fonts.google.com/) - Used for styling of fonts